wendyverdonk93/docs/content/business/accounting/reports/accountant-export.md

 {{< details title="View exclusions" >}}
 &nbsp;
 MultiSafepay does not collect funds for PayPal.
 Therefore, PayPal transactions don't automatically appear in the Accountant export.
-To include them, in your backend, make sure the financial status for PayPal transactions is set to **Completed**.
+To include them, in your backend, make sure the transaction status is set to **Completed**.

 {{< /details >}}